 Cosmetic surgery is surgery that improves or changes appearance without restoring impaired body function.
-Reconstructive surgery is surgery performed on abnormal structures of the body, caused by congenital defects, developmental abnormalities, trauma, infection, tumors or
+Reconstructive surgery is surgery performed on abnormal structures of the body,

 Cosmetic surgery is not covered.
 All reconstructive procedures, including surgical, dental and orthodontic repair of congenital deformities, must be medically necessary and prior authorized or benefits will not be paid.
 Reconstructive procedures that are partially cosmetic in nature may be covered if the procedure is medically necessary.
 This includes services to treat a covered mental health condition, such as gender dysphoria.